 Improves Cardiovascular Health

-As we all know sport activities are beneficial to our body.
-But did you know stand-up paddle boarding can also intensify your heart rate enough to meet the levels achieved by moderate to high-intensity activities?
+As we all know sports activities are beneficial to our bodies.
+But did you know stand-up paddleboarding can also intensify your heart rate enough to meet the levels achieved by moderate to high-intensity activities?
 When people say that stand up paddling is the ultimate sport, we can indeed say that it really is, because the more you SUP, the more you lower your risk for heart disease.

 Connection with nature

-Fresh air is good for your heart, lungs and your immune system.
-It also gives you a bit of a feel good kick too.
+Fresh air is good for your heart, lungs, and immune system.
+It also gives you a bit of a feel-good kick too.
 Also, as mentioned above being out on the water is calming, and engaging with nature can have a positive effect on your mental health and attitude.
 In addition, getting some extra vitamin D from the sun is good for you!
-A SUP can be used on the ocean, lakes, rivers and canals so you really have no restrictions of when and where you can paddle.
+A SUP can be used on the ocean, lakes, rivers, and canals so you really have no restrictions of when and where you can paddle.